This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - In a double-boiler set over simmering water or use a microwave safe dish, melt the chocolate and oil, stirring to a smooth consistency.

-- Spoon about 1 tablespoon of melted chocolate into each cavity of the madeleine pan, spreading it with the back of the spoon.
+- Spoon about 1 tablespoon of melted chocolate into each cavity of the madeleine pan and spread it with the back of the spoon to create a smooth, even layer.
+Aim for a thin coating that covers the ridges but doesn’t pool in the bottom.
+Too much chocolate can make the cookies hard to unmold once chilled.

 - Place the madeleines back into the chocolate-coated cavities, pressing them down lightly.